lelandg/ThemeForge/README.md

 - Window Theme - Controls the appearance of application windows
 - Message Box Theme - Controls the appearance of message boxes

 All color properties of these themes can be edited through the Theme Manager window.
+This includes colors for combo box items and other common WPF controls.

 ## Adding to Your Project